-In the event power assist is lost for any reason (for example; repeated brake applications with the engine off), the brakes will still function.
-The effort required to brake the vehicle will be significantly more than that required with the power system operating.
+In the event power assist is lost for any reason (i.e., repeated brake applications with the engine off), the brakes will still function.
+However, the effort required to brake the vehicle will be much greater than that required with the power system operating.